asif-z/multiplicative-chaos/README.md

 mpirun ./complex_Gaussian
 ```

-This will run a Monte Carlo simulation for (A(n)) in the case when (X_k) is a sequence of independent standard complex Gaussians for N = 20000 and a sample size of 10 million.
-Intermediate data for A(n) is _not_ saved and only the final sample mean of |A(n)| is written to file.
+This will run a Monte Carlo simulation for (A(n)), n = 1,...,N in the case when (X_k) is a sequence of independent standard complex Gaussians for N = 20000 and a sample size of 10 million.
+Intermediate data for A(n) is _not_ saved and only the final sample mean of the |A(n)|'s is written to file.